kalkyo/final_project/README.md

 * All routes are in the index.php and leverages templating language using the Fat-Free Framework

 ### 3. Has a clearly defined database layer using PDO and prepared statements.
 You should have at least two related tables.
 * Database layer is under model as data-layer.php.
-Cart and Shoe are the related tables (one to many relationship).
-A cart can have many shoes.
+Cart and Orders are the related tables (one to one relationship).

 ### 4. Data can be viewed and added
 * Database layer uses PDO and prepared statements to add, retrieve, and delete from the database.